Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-erc20.md

 - A working knowledge of zkVM basics.
 - [Install Rust](https://www.rust-lang.org/tools/install) (you'll need `rustup` and Cargo).
-- [Follow the CLI installation instructions](user-tooling.md).
-We are currently building utilities that will make it easier and faster to use our explorer, [Hyléou](../explorer.md).
 - [Start a single-node devnet](./devnet.md).
 - For our example, you'll need to [install RISC Zero](https://dev.risczero.com/api/zkvm/install).